Kevin Cumming, Principal

 Ms. Garcia works in the business office along with the CFO as the Financial & Business Analyst.
 She is a graduate of the University of Detroit Mercy in which she received a Bachelor’s of Science in Business Administration 13’.
 She lived most of her life in the same Southwest Detroit community where Detroit Cristo Rey High School is located.
 She is also 1 of 4 Spanish translators in the building, to which she works closely with these families to attend their every need.
 She loves the work that she does at the school since it is enriching Southwest’s population and providing a bright future for our up and coming generations.
 She hopes to continue her work at Detroit Cristo Rey for years to come.

 Anna Guzman, Assistant to the Principal

-Ms. Guzman was born in Fort Worth, Texas and raised in Southwest Detroit, attending Holy Redeemer High School until it closed in 2005.
-After graduating from Cesar Chavez High School, Ms. Guzman received her medical assistant certificate from Everest Institute.
-Ms. Guzman has been with Detroit Cristo Rey High School as the Administrative Assistant to the Principal Mrs. Rowe for eight years.
-Ms. Guzman enjoys working in the neighborhood in which she grew up and supporting the students and their families through assistance with translation.
-Having gone to Catholic school herself, and as a mother who plans to send her children to DCR, Ms. Guzman sees DCR as a unique resource for parents like her who value a catholic school education.
+Mrs. Guzman was born in Fort Worth, Texas and raised in Southwest Detroit, attending Holy Redeemer High School until it closed in 2005.
+After graduating from Cesar Chavez High School, Mrs. Guzman received her medical assistant certificate from Everest Institute.
+Mrs. Guzman has been with Detroit Cristo Rey High School as the Administrative Assistant to the Principal since 2008.
+Mrs. Guzman enjoys working in the neighborhood in which she grew up and supporting the students and their families through assistance with translation.
+Having gone to Catholic school herself, and as a mother who plans to send her children to DCR, Mrs. Guzman sees DCR as a unique resource for parents like her who value a Catholic school education.